-Please feel free to contact the agency or us if you are unsure if the NSW privacy laws apply.
+Please feel free to contact the agency or the IPC if you are unsure if the NSW privacy laws apply.

-Personal information is information that identifies you.
-Personal information could be:
+As an example personal information can be considered to be information that identifies you.
+Personal information could include :

 - a record which may include your name, address and other details about you

 Exemptions from the definition